 A Trial For The Believer 2:214

-Or did you believe that you will get to become an inhabitant in the garden of Paradise endowed with trees, flowing rivers, and yielding fruits while not yet having experienced any sufferings and misfortunes bearing any remarkable resemblance to the sacrifices of those who preceded you?
-The faithful believers before you were overtaken by tribulations of adversities touched by all sorts of afflictions, namely, severe poverty, painful sicknesses and the lack of natural necessities.
-Their resilience held their souls to what is required by reason, love and the criteria of Allah, therefore, you are to be patience during your hardships like they were patient.
-The relentless oppressive agonies and the slow undetermined arrival of help, that was promised to them beforehand by Allah, elevated their point of distress and their fear of increased injuries.
+Did you believe that you will get to become an inhabitant in the Garden of Paradise, endowed with trees, flowing rivers, and yielding fruits, while not yet having experienced any suffering and misfortune bearing any remarkable resemblance to the sacrifices of those who preceded you?
+The faithful believers before you were overtaken by tribulation, adversity, and affliction; namely, severe poverty, pain, sickness, and the lack of natural necessities.
+Their souls were resilient through reason, love, and the criteria of Allah.
+Therefore, you are to have patience during hardship like they were patient.
+The relentless and oppressive agony and the slow, undetermined arrival of help promised to them beforehand by Allah, elevated their distress and fear of increased injuries.
 Allah’s chosen spiritual delegate, along with those who believed with him, cried out to Allah for victory against their enemies saying, “When cometh the help of Allah?”
-Their supplication to Allah for a near victory was not a reflection of the Prophet’s doubt that Allah’s answer would not come forth, but because they were shaken violently by mounting inconveniences, fatigue and an earnest desire to receive help sooner than later.
+Their supplication to Allah for victory was not a reflection of doubt that Allah’s answer would not come, but because they were shaken violently by mounting inconveniences, fatigue, and an earnest desire to receive help sooner than later.
 And as before, the fulfillment of Allah’s promise of relief comforted them with the words, “Surely indeed, the proximity of Allah’s help is always close at hand.”
 If Allah, The Most High, grants you an opening against the torment in this worldly life, then none can overcome you.